dataforseo/TypeScriptClient/docs/interfaces/IFaqBox.md

 > `optional` **items**: [`FaqBoxElement`](../classes/FaqBoxElement.md)[]

-contains results featured in the ‘hotels_pack’ element of SERP
+additional items present in the element if there are none, equals null

 #### Defined in

-main.ts:29522
+main.ts:29797

 ***